Gronify/jsn-test-task/README.md

 - [x] Remove images when editing a superhero
 - [x] List all superheroes with pagination (5 items per page).
 Show only one image per superhero in the list
 - [x] View details of a particular superhero with all information and images
+- [x] Have unit test of superheroes service backend

 ---